Dotnet-Boxed/Templates/Docs/NuGet.md

 ![NuGet Package Boxed Preview Image](../Images/NuGet-Preview.png)

+## Walk Through Guide

+Read [The Fastest NuGet Package Ever Published (Probably)](https://rehansaeed.com/the-fastest-nuget-package-ever-published-probably/) for a full walk through guide with screenshots on how you can create a brand new project using this template and get a NuGet package in a couple of minutes.

 ## Optional Feature Selection

 The NuGet package project template uses `dotnet new` to enable you to turn features of the project template on or off.
 Find out more about `dotnet new` [here](http://rehansaeed.com/custom-project-templates-using-dotnet-new/).